 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 “AdWord’s real-time targeting and reporting provide advertisers with the most nimble and efficient way to reach customers during these tight times,” according to Google.
-In a recent announcement on its AdWords site, Google lists six tactics that will help advertisers be more relevant to their customers.
+Typical website optimization is achieved through keyword focusing, metadata, and site architecture.
+Though there are other SEO tactics out there, such as Web 2.0 brand management.

 In tough economic times the consumers focus on prices, deals and savings.
 So, if you have saving events or promotions going on, by all means, talk about them in your ad text.